Finally, true closed-loop systems for plastic food packaging.

 Image source: MILK.

-If it goes ahead as planned, there will be no way around PCR.
-These are materials that come directly from the waste of end consumers, for example the yellow bag.
+Thanks to the final adoption of the PPWR in December 2024, there is no way around PCR.
+However, the PPWR takes a somewhat “softer” view of the term PCR – any packaging that has been used commercially is considered post-consumer.
 The regulation stipulates that all packaging containing plastic must contain a minimum percentage of PCR by 2030.
 The targets vary depending on the type of packaging and material used.

 The biggest challenge for manufacturers and developers will then be to obtain sufficient high-quality material for their products.
 The quality of recyclates currently varies greatly, and the best fractions are already highly competitive.
 In terms of aesthetics, you have to reckon with changes and visual flaws.
 To counteract this, investments must be made in modern recycling technologies and efficient collection must be ensured.